-There are two submenus under the Bandwidth Control menu as shown in Figure 4-57.
-Click any of them, and you will be able to configure the corresponding function.
+There are two submenus under the Bandwidth Control menu as shown in Figure 4-64.
+Click either of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

 4.13.1 Control Settings